 Under the Local Government Act 1989, Council has the authority to create and enforce local laws.

 Local laws are intended to protect public health, safety and amenity throughout the municipality.
 They are made in consultation with the community, to deal with local issues and to meet local needs.

 Council’s local laws include offence provisions and a breach may result in the imposition of a penalty, fine and/or prosecution.

-Frankston City currently has three local laws.
+Frankston City currently has four local laws.
 The current (consolidated) version of each local law can be accessed by clicking on the links below: